InjectiveLabs/injective-docs/.gitbook/defi/tokens/README.md

 We'll share more details about these denom types later on in this document.&#x20;

-Learn how to get denom metadata [here](https://docs.ts.injective.network/readme/assets#token-metadata).
+Learn how to get [denom metadata](../../developers/assets/token-metadata.md).